Pyeongchang Olympics are icy path to warmer Korean relations

 Chang suggested it may be too late to try to field a single Olympic team, saying it took five to six months or 22 rounds of inter-Korean talks before fielding a single women's table tennis team in 1991.
 He also questioned how much sports could impact relations between the Koreas.

 "Did table tennis improve relations between the United States and China?
 Pingpong was able to work as a catalyst because a political foundation had already been created.
-The world was saying pingpong made things work, but that wasn't the case," Chang told South Korean reporters last week.
+The world was saying pingpong made things work, but that wasn't the case," Chang told South Korean reporters hours after Moon's June 24 speech.
 "Politics are always above sports."

 THE SPORTS OBSTACLES